 Therefore, as N increases, p tends to increase too.
-Thus, the fraction of time $1-\alpha$ does not necessarily shrink with increasing N, and efficiency remains reasonable.
+Thus, as N increases, α does not get very close to 1, and efficiency remains reasonable.

 There may be a maximum to the amount of speedup for a given problem size, but since the problem is "scaled" to match the processing power of the computer, there is no clear maximum to "scaled speedup."